Vertical-Farming-IB3/Plan-T/Log/Readme.md

 # 19-11-2024 Planning
 While waiting for our PCBs to arrive, we are creating a schedule to start working on our vertical farm.
 We aim to divide the assignment into smaller subtasks and assign them to all team members.
-The planner we'd like to use is **Trello**.

 # 22-10-2024 Working on the old system
 We gathered to work on the previous system.
 The plan was to get it running again and examine the causes of failure a bit more.